olmokramer/slideshow.js/README.md

 ## Acknowledgement

-A lot of credit goes to [slides.js](http://slidesjs.com/).
-That project has been a huge inspiration in the creation of this one.
-I just thought it wasn't customisable enough and I wanted to get rid of the jQuery requirement, so I created this one.
+A lot of credit goes to [slides.js](http://slidesjs.com/), which has been a huge inspiration for this project.
+I thought it wasn't customisable enough and I wanted to get rid of the jQuery requirement, so I created slideshow.js.

 ## License